Staycation44/fretwork/README.md

 **Per-instrument exceptions:** `DIFF_WRITE_OVERRIDES` in the config lets individual instruments use a different mode than `--diff-mode`/`DIFF_WRITE_MODE`, or skip writing.
 - Overrides still apply when `DIFF_WRITE_MODE` is `None` - only the listed instruments are written
-- `Restore` always restores every instrument and ignores overrides (`Restore` isn't a valid override)
+- `Restore` always restores every instrument and ignores overrides
 - An unknown mode or instrument key stops Analyze before anything runs

 **How writes stay safe:**